 Getting started - partnership, coproduction and defining the problem

-Before joining the MEAM Approach network, partnership working was already strong in North Lincolnshire, however we recognised that there are many different multi-agency groups working on similar issues and with similar people.
-We joined the MEAM Approach to help us look at how we can create more efficiency and effectiveness through these various groups, and how we can address some of the systemic issues each of these groups are facing.
-Through the MEAM Approach, we also welcome the opportunity to rejuvenate our user involvement opportunities for people with lived experience of multiple needs.
+North Lincolnshire joined the MEAM network in 2017, they recognised that although there was a lot of strong pockets of partnership working in the area there were many different multi-agency groups working on similar issues and with similar people.
+They joined the MEAM Approach to help create more efficiency and effectiveness in their local system, and to address some of the systemic issues that exist locally.
+North Lincolnshire is also committed to using the MEAM Approach to rejuvenate their user involvement opportunities for people with lived experience of multiple needs.

 Designing your intervention

 When North Lincolnshire initially joined the network, they used existing resource within the local authority to allocate a coordinator to work with eight people.
 Because of the positive results they saw for this initial cohort additional resource was found to expand the team, and the MEAM coordinator now works with a multi-agency team of 6 that includes RSI navigators, a public health funded MEAM substance misuse worker and the street outreach team.
 This has meant that the group are able to cover weekends and nights and be even more responsive to the needs of the cohort.

 The operational work is overseen by the MEAM Champions, a group made up of senior operational staff from local services, who take a lead on multiple disadvantage for their agency and meet to look at flexibility for the existing cohort as well as identifying more persistent barriers that require escalation.
 Through this multi-agency approach the area has seen a great deal of flexibility for clients; for example, clients have been given renewed housing offers, restrictions on rent arrears have been lifted, the drug and alcohol team have given bespoke support offers and they have worked closely with probation to avoid unnecessary recalls to prison.